-Our strong and active Foundation organizes the support of hundreds of businesses from all across the state in support of sustaining excellence at GSSM.
+Our strong and active Foundation organizes the support of hundreds of businesses from all across the state in support of sustaining excellence at GSSM and expanding academics across all of South Carolina.
 Foundation financial support is especially targeted to activities "above and beyond" what the State can provide.